treed593/power-todoist-card/README.md

     ```
     👉 The REST command is constant and needs to be defined only once for each Todoist account used (I recommend using only one and handling any content separation with cleverly filtered projects, sections, and labels).

-    The Sensor definition, on the other hand, can be multiplied to allow for different projects.
+    👉 The Sensor definition, on the other hand, can be cloned to allow for different projects, just make sure you set a unique entity name, and set the appropriate `TODOIST_PROJECT_ID` for each one (see below).
 2. ... and to `secrets.yaml`:
     ```yaml
     todoist_api_token: 'Bearer TODOIST_API_TOKEN'
+    todoist_cmd_with_api_token: 'echo "{\"label_colors\":" $(curl -s https://api.todoist.com/rest/v2/labels -H "Accept: application/json" -H "Authorization: Bearer TODOIST_API_TOKEN") "}" '
     ```
-3. Replace `TODOIST_API_TOKEN` with your [token](https://todoist.com/prefs/integrations) and `TODOIST_PROJECT_ID` with ID of your selected Todoist project.
+3. In `secrets.yaml`, replace two instances of `TODOIST_API_TOKEN` with your private [API Token](https://todoist.com/prefs/integrations/developer).
+4. In `configuration.yaml`, replace `TODOIST_PROJECT_ID` with ID of your selected Todoist project.
     > You can get `TODOIST_PROJECT_ID` from project URL, which usually looks like this:
     `https://todoist.com/app/project/TODOIST_PROJECT_ID`
-4. Reload configs or restart Home Assistant.
+5. Reload configs or restart Home Assistant.
-5. In Lovelace UI, click 3 dots in top left corner.
+6. In Lovelace UI, click 3 dots in top left corner.
-6. Click _Edit Dashboard_.
+7. Click _Edit Dashboard_.
-7. Click _Add Card_ button in the bottom right corner to add a new card.
+8. Click _Add Card_ button in the bottom right corner to add a new card.
-8. Find _Custom: Todoist Card_ in the list.
+9. Find _Custom: Todoist Card_ in the list.
-9. Choose `entity`.
+10. Choose `entity`.
-10. Now you should see the preview of the card!
+11. Now you should see the preview of the card!

 A basic example of using this card in YAML config could look like this: